Parsimonious Mixed Models: Iterative reduction of model complexity

 In this section, we assume that the researcher has hypotheses about main effects and (some) interactions, but that he/she has no specific expectations about variance components or correlation parameters.
 In other words, we assume that the experimental hypotheses relate to the fixed effects, not the random-effects structure.
 In hypothesis testing, usually the primary reason for dealing with the random-effects structure is to obtain as powerful tests as justified of the fixed effects.
 Therefore, it is reasonable to remove variance components/correlation parameters from the model if they are not supported by the data.
 If there are specific expectations about, say, a correlation parameter, it makes sense to include it in the model (as well as the related variance components).
-We also assume the standard situation whereby potential numeric within-subject or within-item covariates are not under consideration, but we will return to this case in the section entitled {\textit{Hidden complexities}}.
+We also assume the standard situation whereby potential numeric within-subject or within-item covariates are not under consideration.

 In a factorial experiment, the maximum number of variance-covariance parameters to be estimated for each random factor is